spectrum-spark/covid_singlestrain_scenarios/main_ABM/README.md

 # Boosting and hybrid immunity: theoretical populations

-TThis repository contains the code for the agent-based transmission simulation.
+This repository contains the code for the agent-based transmission simulation.
 It simulates multiple covid waves with multiple rounds of vaccination.

 Note that https://github.com/nlohmann/json is necessary for function.